GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-03-17-creating_the_dashboard_my_little_overview_about_hanami.md

 ***We know that the set of features that we're going to introduce doesn't belong to our main UI (Web).
 On the other hand, it's too early for us to implement a microservices architecture, only for the purpose of helping our users reset their password.*** - Hanami Guide

-The Premature Optimization problem applies here.
-Usually some startup or a company project wants to be released as fast as we can, on the other hand you really prefer to build isolated application, even through you do not have time enough to create microservices, if it applies to you Hanami would be a really good start.
+The Premature Optimization problem can be applied here.
+Usually some startup or a company project wants to be released as fast as we can, on the other hand you really prefer to build isolated application, but you don't have time enough to create microservices, if it applies to you Hanami would be a really good start.

 ### The not so bright side